Blue whistling thrush

-The blue whistling thrush (Myophonus caeruleus) is a whistling thrush that is found in the mountains of Central Asia, South Asia, China and Southeast Asia.
+The blue whistling thrush (Myophonus caeruleus) is a bird in the Old World flycatchers family Muscicapidae that is found in the mountains of Central Asia, South Asia, China and Southeast Asia.
 It is known for its loud human-like whistling song at dawn and dusk.
 The widely distributed populations show variations in size and plumage with several of them considered as subspecies.
 Like others in the genus, they feed on the ground, often along streams and in damp places foraging for snails, crabs, fruits and insects.

+Taxonomy

+The blue whistling thrush was formally described in 1786 by the Austrian naturalist Giovanni Antonio Scopoli under the binomial name Gracula caerulea.
+The specific epithet is from Latin caeruleus meaning "blue".
+Scopoli based his account on "Le Merle blue de la Chine" that had been described and illustrated in 1782 by the French naturalist Pierre Sonnerat in his book Voyage aux Indes orientales et a la Chine.
+The type locality has been restricted to Canton.
+The blue whistling thrush is now one of nine species placed in the genus Myophonus that was introduced in 1822 by the Dutch zoologist Coenraad Jacob Temminck.